Skip to content

 }

-Excluded records are tracked as skipped in build state and health checks.
+Excluded records show up as skipped in build state and health checks.
 See Conditional Indexing for details.

 • Global config: index_soft_deletes in config/elasticlens.php